Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Estimation of precision on the future factory

-If the particle identification is imperfect, the flavor tagging power decreases.
-The effect is studied by randomly associating incorrect hadron id.
-A pion is associated with a kaon or proton id with a probability of $\omega/2$ each.
-The random incorrect association is also applied for kaons and protons.

-The tagging power varying with the correct particle identification rate $1-\omega$ is shown in Figure~\ref{fig:pid_tag}.
-The tagging power is sensitive to the $\omega$ parameter.
+Additionally, if the particle identification is imperfect, the flavor tagging power decreases.
+This impact is analyzed by deliberately mislabeling hadrons with incorrect IDs.
+A pion is mislabelled as either a kaon or a proton with a probability of $\omega_{\mathrm{PID}}/2$ for each.
+This method of random mislabeling is similarly applied to kaons and protons.
+The tagging power varying with the correct particle identification rate $1-\omega_\mathrm{PID}$ is shown in Fig.~\ref{fig:pid_tag}.
+The tagging power is sensitive to the $\omega_\mathrm{PID}$ parameter.
+At the region of $1-\omega_\mathrm{PID}\sim 0.33$, where the particle identification ability is totally missing, the tagging power is degraded to around 0.